Medications are the cornerstone of tuberculosis treatment. But treating TB takes much longer than treating other types of bacterial infections.

-A recent study suggests that a shorter term of treatment — three months instead of nine — with combined medication may be effective in keeping latent TB from becoming active TB.
+Recent research suggests that a shorter term of treatment — four months instead of nine — with combined medication may be effective in keeping latent TB from becoming active TB.
 With the shorter course of treatment, people are more likely to take all their medication and the risk of side effects is lessened.
-More study is needed.
+Studies are ongoing.

 Most common TB drugs